 Hass avocados return in record numbers

 Shepard avocado haters can breathe a collective sigh of relief.
-Homegrown Hass avocados have had a superb growing season, with an estimated 127 million Aussie Hass avos expected to hit our supermarket shelves in the next three months alone.
+Homegrown Hass avocados have had a superb growing season.
+An estimated 127 million Aussie Hass avos are expected to hit our supermarket shelves in the next three months alone.
 And that’s just the beginning.

 John Tyas, CEO of Avocados Australia, says the quality and abundance of this season’s fruit is attributed to optimal growing conditions across most growing regions.

 Hass avocados make for great winter comfort food without the guilt.
-Their creamy texture can be used in both sweet and savoury cooking, from soups and pastas to pancakes and desserts.
-Avocados can be used in easy recipes like avocado-infused pasta sauces or sliced and diced into a warm Moroccan avocado and roasted vegie salad.
+From soup and pasta to pancakes and desserts, their creamy texture makes them ideal for sweet and savoury dishes.
+Use them in easy recipes such as avocado-infused pasta sauces.
+Or slice and dice them into a warm Moroccan avocado and roasted veg salad.
 For the sweet-toothed, avocados can act as a substitute for dairy in a chocolate mousse or brownie recipe.

-For more winter recipe inspiration, as well as info on avocado nutrition and how to select and ripen your avos, head to the Australian Avocados website.
+For more winter recipe inspiration head to the Australian Avocados website.
+You’ll also find info on avocado nutrition and how to select and ripen your avos.

 Our Green Gold “official unofficial” sponsorship

-The impressive Hass crop comes on the heels of a new national Our Green Gold campaign celebrating the iconic role of avocados in Australian culture, calling the fruit “as green and gold as our nation itself”.
+The impressive Hass crop comes on the heels of a new national Our Green Gold campaign.
+This celebrates the iconic role of avocados in Australian culture, calling the fruit “as green and gold as our nation itself”.
 Australian comedian Nazeem Hussain features in the campaign, which irreverently claims “official unofficial sponsorship rights of pretty much everything Australian… ever”, from Sydney ferries to wheelie bins with yellow lids.

-The campaign will roll out across TV, radio, online and out-of-home advertising, with an additional national “official unofficial sponsorship drive” encouraging Aussies to nominate local clubs, community groups or individuals that are also proudly green and gold.
+The campaign will roll out across TV, radio, online and out-of-home advertising.
+There’s also an additional national “official unofficial sponsorship drive” encouraging Aussies to nominate local clubs, community groups or individuals that are proudly green and gold.
 Those wanting to enter can do so at the Australian Avocados Facebook page.

 “The campaign aims to connect Australian avocados to culture and evoke national pride in fruit produced by Aussie growers,” says Australian Avocado spokesman Matthew Dwyer.
 “Our hope is that whenever people see green and gold, they think Australian avocados.”